-Rifle - 5.56mm chambered AR with chrome lined barrel and chamber and government profile barrel with 1 in 7 twist rate in 20 inch length, with fixed stock.
-A2 sight or flat rail (Pitcanny) system for removable sights.
+Rifle - 5.56mm chambered AR with 20 inch chrome lined barrel and chamber and government profile barrel with 1 in 7 twist rate, with fixed stock.
+Flat rail (Pitcanny) system for removable sights or mounting the Trijicon TA31F A4 CP optic.
 7 magazines of 30 rounds each is the standard infantry load.

 The M9 or older M7 bayonet may be mounted on the rifle, if required.

-Carbine - 5.56mm chambered AR with chrome lined chamber and barrel with 1 in 7 twist tate 14.5 inch (extended flash hider) or 16 inch carbine length with collapsible stock.
-A2 sight or flat rail (Pitcanny) system for removable sights.
+Carbine - 5.56mm chambered AR with chrome lined chamber and barrel with 1 in 7 twist rate 14.5 inch (extended flash hider) or 16 inch carbine length with collapsible stock.
+Flat rail (Pitcanny) system for removable sights or Mounting the Trijicon TA31F M150 combat optic.
 7 magazines of 30 rounds each is the standard load.

 - SIG P220